Balungao

+Etymology

+According to local folklore, the municipality derived its name from a beautiful young widow in the area whom residents called “Balun-ugaw”, a Pangasinense word for "young widow/widower".
+That moniker eventually evolved phonetically into "Balungao."

 History

 Early settlers

 The town of Balungao was first inhabited by nomadic people who found their way to the area from the Ilocos region through San Fabian, Pangasinan.
 They were farmers looking a place in which to settle and engage in agriculture to survive.
 Its origin is evident in the fact that Balungao is one of the Ilocano-speaking towns in the province where the primary language is Pangasinense.
 Some Tagalogs from Bulacan & Nueva Ecija also migrated into the town after some time.

 Foundation

 Balungao was originally called Panaclaban and was a part of Cuyapo town in the adjacent province of Nueva Ecija until the latter part of 18th century.
-It was annexed to the town of Rosales, Pangasinan (then a town of Nueva Ecija) in the early part of 19th century because of its geographic location.
+It was annexed to the town of Rosales (then a town of Nueva Ecija) in the early part of 19th century because of its geographic location.
 It officially became an independent municipality in 1815, and, along with Rosales, was transferred to Pangasinan.
+From 1903 to 1906, Balungao was integrated once again into the town of Rosales.

-On April 25, 1993, Balungao Mayor Jose C. Peralta was assassinated while he was attending Mass with his family at the local church.
+On April 25, 1993, Balungao Mayor Jose C. Peralta was assassinated while he was attending a Catholic Mass with his family at the local church.